The Magic of Logic (8)

 For four for four four is too many!”

 “How about with fives?”
 I asked Enders, and we got to work finding if we could use the number five four times to get all the numbers from one to ten.
-It is quite hard, and you are never sure if something is impossible, or whether you are simply not finding the right combination.
+It is quite hard, and you can never be sure if the problem is impossible, or whether you are simply not finding the right combination.
 So we consulted Tommy, who did it in his own style: by quickly writing a little program for me that will look for combinations automatically.

 Using Tommy’s program we discovered that four fives work for all numbers between 1 and 10 — with the exception of eight!
 If you use only three fives you can make equations for 2, 4, 5, 6, but not for 1, 3, 7, 8 or 9.
 If you allow five fives you can get lots of numbers, e.g. 5*5+55/5 = 36.
 Enders and I will play around with this some more.
 Four threes work perfectly for 1–10, with some devilishly clever solutions.